People write about love all the time. What it is, what it means, how you know if you love someone.

 We don’t really love someone if we ignore their feelings and thoughts, if we ignore that they are a different human being with different desires and ideas than us, that they don’t have to function according to our plans.

 Most importantly, we need to remember that no one can owe us love or promise us forever.
 No one can exist or even survive within the limits of our minds.
 People will grow, people will change.
-People will never be the ideal image of them we carry around inside our head.
+People will never be the ideal image of them we carry around inside our heads.
 We can’t control or own people as if they’re pretty things we are fond of.

 If we ignore other people’s inner worlds and their right to exist and move in the world as they wish, if we demand that they fit into our lives in the ways that we find convenient, we do not love them.